Many clicks but no inquiries: The systemic causes and their solutions for B2B companies

 To start immediately:

-Additional resources
+Additional Resources

-Diagnostic tools: Google Analytics 4 with enhanced eCommerce tracking, Hotjar for heatmap analysis, HubSpot for lead attribution
+Diagnostic tools: Google Analytics 4 with Enhanced Ecommerce Tracking, Hotjar for heatmap analysis, HubSpot for lead attribution

-Benchmarking: B2B conversion rates vary significantly by industry (Software: 2-4%, Mechanical Engineering: 0.5-1.5%, Consulting: 3-6%)
+Benchmarking: B2B conversion rates vary greatly by industry (Software: 2–4%, Mechanical Engineering: 0.5–1.5%, Consulting: 3–6%)

 Testing framework: Document all changes in a central testing log to systematically track success and failure